Dr. Mingyao Liu

-The Director reports in all academic matters to the Deans of the SGS and the Faculty of Medicine.
+The Director reports in all academic matters to the Deans of SGS and the Temerty Faculty of Medicine.
 The Director is ultimately responsible for all academic and administrative aspects of the IMS graduate program (including faculty and students), in accordance with University of Toronto policies and procedures.
-He is assisted by the Graduate Coordinators, IMS Committees, and the administrative staff, each of whom have special designated responsibilities.
+He is supported by the Associate Director, Graduate Coordinators, IMS Committees, and the administrative staff, each of whom have special designated responsibilities.

 The Graduate Coordinators are responsible for administration of the graduate program, including: